Approximating class approach for empirical processes of dependent sequences indexed by functions: Introduction

 Empirical processes play a very important role in large sample statistical inference.
-Many statistical estimators and test statistics can be expressed as functionals of the empirical distribution.
+Many statistical estimators\vadjust{\goodbreak } and test statistics can be expressed as functionals of the empirical distribution.
 As a result, their asymptotic distribution can often be derived from empirical process limit theorems, combined with the continuous mapping theorem or a functional delta method.
-A well-known example is the Kolmogorov-Smirnov goodness-of-fit test, which uses the test statistic $D_n:=\sup_{t\in \R}\sqrt{n} |\mu_n((-\infty,t])- \mu_0((-\infty,t])|$ in order to test the null hypothesis that $\mu_0$ is the marginal distribution of $X_1$.
+A well-known example is the Kolmogorov--Smirnov goodness-of-fit test, which uses the test statistic $D_n:=\sup_{t\in \R}\sqrt{n} |\mu_n((-\infty,t])- \mu_0((-\infty,t])|$ in order to test the null hypothesis that $\mu_0$ is the marginal distribution of $X_1$.
 Under the null hypothesis, the limit distribution of $D_n$ is given by the supremum of the Gaussian limit of the empirical process.
 Another example are Von-Mises-statistics, also known as V-statistics.
 These are defined as $V_n:=\frac{1}{n^2}\sum_{1\leq i,j\leq n} h(X_i,X_j)$, where $h(x,y)$ is a symmetric kernel function.
-Specific examples include the sample variance and Gini's mean difference, where the kernel functions are given by $(x-y)^2/2$ and $|x-y|$, respectively. $V$-statistics can be expressed as integrals with respect to the empirical distribution function, namely $V_n=\int\!\! \int h(x,y) d\mu_n(x) d\mu_n(y) $.
-The asymptotic distribution of $V_n$ can then be derived via a functional delta method from an empirical process central limit theorem; see e.g.\ \citet{BeuZah12} for some recent results.
+Specific examples include the sample variance and Gini's mean difference, where the kernel functions are given by $(x-y)^2/2$ and $|x-y|$, respectively. $V$-statistics can be expressed as integrals with respect to the empirical distribution function, namely $V_n=\iint h(x,y) \mrmd\mu_n(x) \mrmd\mu_n(y) $.
+The asymptotic distribution of $V_n$ can then be derived via a functional delta method from an empirical process central limit theorem; see, for example, Beutner and Z{\"a}hle \cite{BeuZah12} for some recent results.